 1. Employees should not represent themselves as speaking on behalf of the College unless expressly authorized to do so.
 The position of official spokesperson is usually reserved for the President and the Director of Marketing and Public Relations.
 Therefore, an employee must make clear when there is reasonable ambiguity that they are not acting as a representative of SFCC but speaking as a private citizen.
 Being mindful that the community may form a judgment about SFCC based on employees’ public statements, employees must take care to present College information honestly, accurately and respectfully.

-2. See Policy 4-18 Political Activities and Testimony, 8-3 Release of College Information and Public Access to Records, and 8-6 Public Information/Notices and News Media Contacts.
+2. See SFCC Policy 8-2 Space Rental, Political Activity, Solicitation and Vending on Campus, 8-3 Inspection of Public Records, and 8-6 Public Information/Notices and News Media Contacts.

 I. Discrimination and Harassment